 Tip #5: Find A Family Practice With A Physician Your Child Loves

 While most pediatricians probably have your child’s best interest at heart, there are always differences between physicians.
 Some doctors may have personalities that just “click” better with your child’s, or be better suited to caring for the needs of your entire family!
-Here at Optimum Direct Care, Dr. Muzzi has been specializing in family medicine for a long time and has a soft spot for pediatric patients.
+Here at Optimum Direct Care, our doctors have been specializing in family medicine for a long time and has a soft spot for pediatric patients.
 She’s truly a physician that the entire family can connect with and feel comfortable around, and has a knack for working with children.

 You can see that love for children in the design of our office and in our gentle, patient-centered approach to care!
 Our waiting area has a section where kids can sit, play with toys, and even create artwork, something that helps take their mind off the “scariness” of the visit and establishes a sense of normalcy and – dare we say it – even fun!
 All of the families that visit us have a blast, and we think you will, too.